2023 Most Popular Allied Health Professions Associate Degree Schools in Alabama

 Check out the allied health associate degree programs at these schools if you want to attend one of the most popular in Alabama.

-Our analysis found Wallace State Community College, Hanceville to be the most popular school for allied health professions students who want to pursue a associate degree in Alabama.
-Wallace State, Hanceville is a moderately-sized public school located in the town of Hanceville.
+Our 2023 rankings named Wallace State Community College, Hanceville the most popular school in Alabama for allied health professions students working on their associate degree.
+Wallace State, Hanceville is a medium-sized public school located in the distant town of Hanceville.

 Of the 106 students majoring in allied health at Wallace State, Hanceville, 16% are male and 84% are female.